 Students receiving veterans’ benefits must comply with the same University rules and regulations as other students.
 Any student receiving veterans benefits who is placed on academic probation for a given semester will be required to carry a reduced load the following semester and is expected to achieve a 2.0 cumulative average or above at the end of that period.
 If the student fails to raise his/her grade point average during this probationary period, the Veterans Administration (VA) will be notified that the student has ceased to make satisfactory academic progress.

-Students receiving veteran benefits should advise the University Veterans' Coordinator (Certifying Official) in the Office of Student Records/University Registrar of any changes in enrollment, including drops, adds, or changes in schedule.
-Any changes in status from the last certification of the VA is reported promptly.
+Students receiving veteran benefits should advise the University Veterans’ Coordinator (Certifiying Official) in the Office of Student Records/University Registrar of any changes in enrollment, including drops, adds, or changes in schedule.
+Any change in status from the last certification of the VA is reported promptly.
 Instances of unsatisfactory academic progress and unscheduled interruptions will also be reported to the VA.
-Persons entitled to veterans educational benefits may writhe directly to the Veterans Administration Regional Office in their respective states, or to the Veteran's Coordinator, Office of Student Records/University Registrar, Mississippi Valley State University, MVSU 7264, 14000 Highway 82 West, Itta Bena, MS 38941-1400, Telephone Number: 662-254-3321 or 662-254-3326, Fax: 662-254-3325
+Persons entitled to veterans educational benefits may write directly to the Veterans Administration Regional Office in their respective states, or to the Veterans’ Coordinator, Office of Student Records/University Registrar, Mississippi Valley State University, MVSU 7264, 14000 Highway 82 West, Itta Bena, MS 38941-1400, Telephone Number: 662-254-3321 or 662-254-3326, Fax: 662-254-3325.

 FREQUENTLY ASKED QUESTIONS